krasenslavov/formajs/README.md

 There are several different approaches when it comes to customizing and styling your forms.

-You can either use the pre-built stylesheets that come inside the `dist/css` folder, or build your own form CSS from scratch (Note: need to take into consideration some JS defined CSS classes; take a look at `dist/css/forma-boilerplate.css` ).
+You can either use the pre-built stylesheets that come inside the `/dist/css` folder, or build your own CSS from scratch (Note: need to take into consideration some JS defined CSS classes; take a look at `/dist/css/forma-boilerplate.css` ).

 If you decide you want to use the pre-built stylesheets the simplest way to customize your form look and feel is to update the `:root` values.
 See the example below.